Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: Further detail for

 We present the results of running the NUTS sampler through \texttt{tmbstan} using the default settings, with a computation time of $66$ hours for running eight parallel chains of $10,000$ iterations each, including a warmup of $1,000$ iterations.
 We stress that we are confident an expert user of \MCMC{} could tune the algorithm to produce favourable results, however the observed runtime of almost three days illustrates that doing so would be inconvenient and laborious even for such an expert.
 In contrast, the \AGHQ{} strategy runs in approximately $90$ seconds without problem-specific tuning, and if any tuning were required it could be done much more efficiently due to the short running time.

 \cref{fig:loaloa-mcmc-compare} shows the predicted suitability and incidence maps from the \MCMC{} run, alongside those from \AGHQ{} (\cref{fig:loaloaresults}) for comparison.
 While the predicted incidence probabilities are visually similar, the \MCMC{} results appear to fail to identify the spatial pattern in suitability, which is the main practical reason to consider this model in the first place.
 Closer inspection reveals the problem is a failure to accurately sample from the posterior for $\beta_{\texttt{suit}}$, leading to inflated estimates of $\phi(\mb{s})$ at all locations. \cref{fig:loaloa-pairs} shows pairs plots of the two intercepts from the \texttt{tmbstan} output, which illustrate the divergent transitions responsible for the inflated posterior of $\beta_{\texttt{suit}}$.
 Also shown are corresponding plots of posterior samples from the \AGHQ{} fit for comparison; note the difference in scale for $\beta_{\texttt{suit}}$.
 Further explanation of the meaning of ``divergent transition'' and advice for tuning the sampler can be found in the \texttt{STAN} documentation at \href{https://mc-stan.org/misc/warnings.html\#divergent-transitions-after-warmup}{https://mc-stan.org/misc/warnings.html\#divergent-transitions-after-warmup} or in \citet{visualizationbayesian}.
 In particular, \citet{visualizationbayesian} suggest that divergent transitions clustered in one region of the parameter space as is clearly seen in \cref{fig:loaloa-pairs} indicates a serious problem with the ability of the sampler to adequately explore the posterior.
 The available advice amounts to either changing tuning parameters, which would lead to an increase in computational cost, or rewriting the model entirely.
 We reiterate that while an expert user may be able to tune \MCMC{} in a problem-specific manner or implement a different type of sampler that would yield satisfactory results for this problem, tuning of this nature is extremely inconvenient due to the already astronomical computational cost of running \MCMC{} in this example, and the complexity of the model.
-In contrast, the \AGHQ{}-based approximation strategy of \cref{subsec:marginallaplace} runs in approximately $90$ seconds without problem-specific tuning, and is hence an appealing practical alternative.
+In contrast, the \AGHQ{}-based approximation strategy of \cref{subsec:marginallaplace} runs in minutes without problem-specific tuning, and is hence a potentially appealing practical alternative, that would be made more appealing by the development of convergence theory for it.